crispinalan/tikicalendar/README.md

 ## Speech

 Tiki Calendar is not meant to be a talking calendar.
-See my [Talk Calendar](https://github.com/crispinalan/talkcalendar) project for a talking calendar.
+See my [Talk Calendar](https://github.com/crispinalan/talkcalendar) Qt project for a talking calendar.
 However, it does have some limited speech capability for reading out the dates and speech tags.
 Ensure that the talk directory containing speech wav files is located in the current working directory.

 * Enable talking in Talk Options
 * Click on a calendar date with events
-* Press the spacebar to speak or use the speak menu item to read out selected event details.
+* Press the spacebar to read out the selected date, event number, event times and any speech tags if used
-* Enable "Talk At Startup" in Talk Options to read out the date for the current day when the calendar is started
+* Enable "Talk At Startup" in the Talk Options to read out the date for the current day and other details when the calendar is started

 ### Talk Options